combust/mleap-docs/mleap-runtime/storing.md

 ## Custom

 It is possible to create custom serializers for leap frames.
-Here is how.